 Broadview and Broadview.org are owned and operated by Observer Publications Inc., a non-profit corporation registered under the Canada Not-for-Profit Corporations Act.
 Observer Publications is an independent corporation.
 It sets its own policies, procedures and editorial programs while retaining an affiliation with The United Church of Canada.
 Broadview’s publication is supported by subscriptions, newsstand sales, advertising, donations, and grants.

 Previously called The United Church Observer, The New Outlook and The Christian Guardian, Broadview is the fourth and current name in the publication’s history.
-Now celebrating 190 years, the publication remains committed to highlighting stories about spirituality, ethical living, and social justice from a progressive Christian perspective, as well as sharing news and perspectives from and about The United Church of Canada, the country’s most progressive Christian denomination.
+Now celebrating 191 years, the publication remains committed to highlighting stories about spirituality, justice, and ethical living, as well as sharing news from and about The United Church of Canada, the country’s most progressive Christian denomination.

-In the early 19th century, leaders of the Methodist Episcopal Church in Canada wanted to reach members of the growing denomination across the country and, in 1829, started The Christian Guardian, with Egerton Ryerson as the founding editor.
+In the early 19th century, leaders of the Methodist Episcopal Church in Canada wanted to reach members of their growing denomination across the country and, in 1829, started The Christian Guardian, with Egerton Ryerson as founding editor.

 Starting with meagre resources, Ryerson guided The Christian Guardian to a circulation of 3,000 by the end of its third year.
 The publication came to be regarded as an important voice in the life of the growing country.
-As today, it commented not only on matters of religion but education and political affairs.
+As with today, it commented not only on matters of religion, but also education and political affairs.
 Ryerson went on to serve in government and is credited with founding the public school system in Ontario.
-He also helped develop the residential school system, whose disastrous outcome for Indigenous communities is well-known today.
+He also helped develop the residential school system, whose disastrous outcome for Indigenous communities is now well-known.